ColinFay/brochure/README.md

   session
 ){

-  # THIS PART WILL ONLY BE RENDERED ON ALL PAGES
+  # THIS PART WILL BE RENDERED ON ALL PAGES

   # Enabling the brochure mechanism
   brochure_enable()